Geeksltd/MSharp.Docs/Tutorials/15/README.md

 }
 ```

-Now we are done with views.
+Now we are done, county pages and modules are completed.

 #### Adding Pages to Menu

-After you ended up with form page, you need to add it to the main menu:
+After you ended up with form pages, you need to add it to the main menu:

 ```C#
 using MSharp;